Form ADV Part 3 – Client Relationship Summary – April 28, 2022

 What fees will I pay?

-Other Fees and Costs: You will also incur other fees and expenses charged by third parties including custodians, brokers, mutual funds, exchange traded funds, separate account managers, and private investment vehicles.
+Other Fees and Costs: You will also incur other fees and expenses charged by third parties including custodians, brokers, mutual funds, exchange traded funds, separate account managers, trading platform fees, and private investment vehicles.
 Depending on the type of transaction, these fees may include brokerage commissions, transaction fees, wire transfer and electronic fund fees, and other fees and taxes on brokerage accounts and securities transactions.
 In addition, mutual funds, exchange traded funds, and money market funds charge internal management fees that are disclosed in each fund’s prospectus.
 If you invest in certain private funds that we manage, you will also be charged other fees pertaining to our management services of that fund as described in our ADV Part 2A Brochure.

 Additional Information: You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.
 You can find additional information in our ADV Part 2A Brochure by clicking this link: RGT Brochure.
 See Item 5 regarding fees you will pay us and third parties.